Untitled (The Arrival series), 2017, gouache and gold leaf on hahnamoula paper, 100cm x 75cm. Courtesy of the artist and Milani Gallery, Brisbane

 Opening Night: 29 June, 6-8pm

-For this new body of work, Khadim Ali interrogates the temporal linearity of past, present and future as it may pertain to the experiences of those dislocated from their cultural and geographical connection points.
-Drawing a parallel with the triangulation of the relationship between a mother, father and child, Ali brings attention to what may eventuate with the rupturing of linkage points between family, and indeed between connection points to time.
+For this new body of work, Khadim Ali interrogated the temporal linearity of past, present and future as it may pertain to the experiences of those dislocated from their cultural and geographical connection points.
+Drawing a parallel with the triangulation of the relationship between a mother, father and child, Ali brought attention to what may eventuate with the rupturing of linkage points between family, and indeed between connection points to time.
 Central to these inquiries is what might constitute home when geographically estranged, and what might constitute a past when the present is so unfamiliar.
-Through his intricately rendered drawings and paintings, and tapestries produced in cooperation with traditional artisans, Ali connects the present condition of diasporic peoples with historical narratives of struggle, persecution and dislocation.
+Through his intricately rendered drawings and paintings, and tapestries produced in cooperation with traditional artisans, Ali connected the present condition of diasporic peoples with historical narratives of struggle, persecution and dislocation.